Overview

 High-Fidelity mockups

-Once the wireframes were refined, we had to create UI mockups that looked the part.
-I focused on paying attention to the game's visual language to make sure that the adjustments I was making would still fit into the world of Elden Ring.
-One thing I paid specific attention to was creating better visual hierarchy via typography size and weight.
-I also chose to extend the color palette and use more accessible color options that still felt on-brand for Elden Ring's dark, medieval horror-focused aesthetic.
+Once the wireframes were refined, I built a UI mockup that incorporated what I learned in the previous steps.
+I focused on the game's visual language to make sure that the adjustments I was making would still fit into the world of Elden Ring.
+One thing I paid specific attention to was creating a better visual hierarchy via typography size and weight.
+I chose to extend the color palette and use more accessible color options that still felt on-brand for Elden Ring's dark, medieval horror-focused aesthetic.

 USER RESEARCH